Blizzard Beach vs. Typhoon Lagoon - Disney World Water Parks

 Typhoon Lagoon is located very near Disney Springs, and most bus transport requires a transfer there.
 This means that Typhoon Lagoon is really well-positioned for a night out at Disney Springs.

 Blizzard Beach is located near Animal Kingdom, and most bus transport requires a transfer there.
 Obviously this has ups and downs.
-You need a park ticket to take advantage of this, and you’ll probably want to book a FastPass+ or two to make any use of the short time in the park (though we’re fine skipping rides at Animal Kingdom, personally).
+You need a park ticket to take advantage of this, and you’ll probably want to book a Lightning Lane or two to make any use of the short time in the park (though we’re fine skipping rides at Animal Kingdom, personally).

 Blizzard Beach also is right next to a Disney miniature golf course—Winter Summerland.
 Now, this will also require a separate purchase, but it doesn’t require any transit (if you drive and don’t have to go to Animal Kingdom anyways, that is) or advance planning.